 i.
 Abstract

-CityGML is an open conceptual model for the storage and exchange of virtual 3D city models.
-It is defined through a Unified Modeling Language (UML) object model.
+This stand defines the open CityGML conceptual model for the storage and exchange of virtual 3D city models.
+The CityGML conceptual model is defined through a Unified Modeling Language (UML) object model.
 This UML model builds on the ISO Technical Committee 211 (ISO/TC211) conceptual model standards for spatial and temporal data.
-Building on the ISO foundation assures that the man-made features described in the city models share the same spatio-temporal universe as the surrounding countryside within which they reside.
+Building on the ISO foundation assures that the man-made features described in the city models share the same spatiotemporal universe as the surrounding countryside within which they reside.

-The aim of the development of CityGML is to reach a common definition of the basic entities, attributes, and relations of a 3D city model.
-This is especially important with respect to the cost-effective sustainable maintenance of 3D city models, allowing the reuse of the same data in different application fields.
+A key goal for the development of the CityGML model is to provide a common definition of the basic entities, attributes, and relations of a 3D city model.
+This is especially important with respect to the cost-effective sustainable maintenance of 3D city models, allowing for the reuse of the same data in different application fields.

 <<SNIP, SNIP>>